paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

   (H) “the date on which the lien is first filed” for “the date of the assessment of the tax” in subsection (g)(3)(A).

-(2) In a case under title 11 or in insolvency proceedings, the lien imposed under subsection (a) of this section shall be treated in the same manner as a tax due and owing to the United States for purposes of title 11 or [section 3713 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section3713&num=0&edition=prelim).
+(2) In a case under title 11 or in insolvency proceedings, the lien imposed under subsection (a) shall be treated in the same manner as a tax due and owing to the United States for purposes of title 11 or [section 3713 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section3713&num=0&edition=prelim).

-(3) For purposes of applying [section 6323(a) of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section6323/a&num=0&edition=prelim) to determine the priority between the lien imposed under subsection (a) of this section and a Federal tax lien, each lien shall be treated as a judgment lien arising as of the time notice of such lien is filed.
+(3) For purposes of applying [section 6323(a) of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section6323/a&num=0&edition=prelim) to determine the priority between the lien imposed under subsection (a) and a Federal tax lien, each lien shall be treated as a judgment lien arising as of the time notice of such lien is filed.

-(4) For purposes of this subsection, notice of the lien imposed by subsection (a) of this section shall be filed in the same manner as under section 6323(f) and (g) of title 26.
+(4) For purposes of this subsection, notice of the lien imposed by subsection (a) shall be filed in the same manner as under section 6323(f) and (g) of title 26.

 **(d) Civil action; limitation period**